Signetar/Novar/README.md

 {'Similarity': 0.0, 'Confidence': 0.8}
 ```
 ### Disclaimer
 This function is not compatible with numeric or special characters, only alphabetic.
-Hence, when a string with numbers of special characters is inputted, it would simply return an error.
+Hence, when a string with numbers or special characters is inputted, it would simply return an error.
 ```python
 print(novar.pronunciation_similarity("impossible", "3mpossible"))
 ```